 Local Election Reform

-Most of the Task Force’s recommendations were implemented through the Local Elections Campaign Financing Act (LECFA) passed by the Legislative Assembly in May 2014.
-Given the significant changes introduced for the 2014 local elections, government decided not to implement expense limits for 2014 but for the next local elections in 2018.
+Most of the Task Force’s recommendations were implemented through the Local Elections Campaign Financing Act (LECFA) passed by the Legislative Assembly in Spring 2014.
+Given the significant changes introduced for the 2014 local elections, government decided not to implement recommended expense limits for 2014 but for the next general local elections in 2018.

-Further information about local governments and elections is available from a number of organizations:
+Further information about local governments and elections is also available from a number of organizations: